AugustineLe0501/Matlab_UR3/README.md

 Step 6: Send a trajectory.
 * Command into Matlab terminal: "wrapper.SendJointsPosition(q);"
 * Where "q" is a trajectory matrix(n,6).
 * Note: the first joints position must be near the current joint position of the robot.
+Command to Matlab terminal "wrapper.GetJointsPosition();" to get the current joint position of the robot.

 Test the package:
 * Use the teach pendant to change the joints position into (69.3, -143.9, -95.9, -29.8, -87.2, 0) degree